INCATools/ontology-access-kit/docs/concepts.rst

 .. note ::

-   You only need to understand this if you are working with the OwlInterface or the RdfInterface
+   You only need to understand this if you are working with the OwlInterface or the RdfInterface.

 Subsets
 -------